 John Deere's score of 80 is higher than 89% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, John Deere reported total greenhouse gas emissions of approximately 353,900,000 kg CO2e for Scope 1, 224,000,000 kg CO2e for Scope 2, and a staggering 76,204,000,000 kg CO2e for Scope 3 emissions, which includes the use of sold products and purchased goods and services.
-The combined total for Scope 1 and 2 emissions was about 577,900,000 kg CO2e.
-John Deere has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using fiscal year 2021 as the baseline.
-This target is validated by the Science Based Targets initiative (SBTi) and includes land-related emissions and removals from bioenergy feedstocks.
-Additionally, the company aims to achieve a 30% reduction in absolute Scope 3 emissions from purchased goods and services and the use of sold products within the same timeframe.
-In the near term, John Deere has also committed to a 20% reduction in absolute Scope 1 and 2 emissions by the end of fiscal year 2025, again using 2021 as the baseline.
-These targets reflect the company's proactive approach to addressing climate change and reducing its carbon footprint across its operations.
+In 2024, John Deere reported total greenhouse gas emissions of approximately 353,900,000 kg CO2e for Scope 1 and 224,000,000 kg CO2e for Scope 2, resulting in a combined total of about 577,900,000 kg CO2e for these scopes.
+The company also disclosed significant Scope 3 emissions, with approximately 76,204,000,000 kg CO2e attributed to the use of sold products and about 5,532,000,000 kg CO2e from purchased goods and services.
+John Deere has set ambitious climate commitments, aiming for a 50% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2030, using fiscal year 2021 as the baseline.
+Additionally, the company targets a 30% reduction in absolute Scope 3 emissions from purchased goods and services and the use of sold products within the same timeframe.
+These targets are validated by the Science Based Targets initiative (SBTi) and are aligned with the goal of limiting global warming to 1.5°C. In the near term, John Deere also aims for a 20% reduction in absolute Scope 1 and 2 emissions by the end of fiscal year 2025, compared to the 2021 baseline.
+The company is on track to meet its near-term targets, demonstrating a commitment to sustainability and climate action.

 Access structured emissions data, company-specific emission factors, and source documents